This post contains affiliate links.

 Ethernet switches are physical devices that enable the connection of multiple devices to one ethernet cable.
 They effectively turn one ethernet cable into multiple wired connections.
 Ethernet switches are used in situations where additional ethernet ports are needed.

 This is especially useful if you have multiple devices that you want to connect to the internet through a wired connection.
 There are several benefits to using wired internet connections instead of wireless ones, so it’s worth considering if a switch would enhance your network.

-This post will provide you with all the information you’ll need to decide if a switch would be useful in your environment.
+This post will provide you with all the information you need to decide if a switch is a good fit for your environment.

 Before we talk about what a switch can do, let’s discuss what a switch looks like.